AntonHuu/GitGithub_training/Commands.md

 - `git branch --list` -> Gives list of branches.
 Also lets you see in which you are (green highlighted)

+- `git branch -a` -> more powerfull than git branch list as it lists everything.
+(Sometimes on first pull from github, you can't see all the branches).

 - `git checkout <branch_name>` -> Use to move through branches Also used to move between commits! (but be carefull)